aparmendariz/aparmendariz.github.io/content/authors/admin/_index.md

 ## About Me

-I am a PhD candidate in Econometrics with a strong background in Data Analytics (MSc).
+I am a PhD candidate in Econometrics with a background in Data Analytics (MSc).
 My research specializes in causal inference, particularly through Causal Machine Learning and Applied Econometrics.
 I am focused on developing methods to identify and quantify causal effects